1972 – 2019 (47 years)

-On Monday, July 2, 2007 press reported that the reunion tour with David Lee Roth on vocals is in the planning stage.
+On Monday, July 2, 2007 press reported that the reunion tour with David Lee Roth on vocals was in the planning stages.
 Then on August 6th, Billboard.com reported that the band had all but finalized a tour, beginning in October.
-Though the press reaction to the reunion was largely warm due to the band's cheery behaviour at a press conference, the newly re-designed website sparked controversy when Michael Anthony was removed from the album artwork on the Van Halen album (replaced by an image of Wolfgang), and the group photo from the Women and Children First album was taken off entirely.
+Though the press reaction to the reunion was largely warm due to the band's cheery behavior at a press conference, the newly re-designed website sparked controversy when Michael Anthony was removed from the album artwork on the Van Halen album (replaced by an image of Wolfgang), and the group photo from the Women and Children First album was taken off entirely.
 After significant outrage emerged across the internet, the album covers were reverted to their original state without a word.

 David Lee Roth - lead vocals (1974-1985, 1996, 2000, 2001, 2006-present)

 Eddie Van Halen - lead & rhythm guitars, keyboards, backing vocals (1972-present)

 Note: David Lee Roth joined the band twice in 2000, though neither tenure was a success.